 You should use a semicolon only when the link between to sentences is pretty obvious.
 For example: Rabbits are always more vigilant when they know predators are watching them; they don’t want to risk being sneaked up on.

 Apostrophes are most often used to signal ownership or to shorten compound words that have been contracted.
 For example, if the chemistry textbook belonged to Hoshi, you should refer to it as Hoshi’s textbook, and if you are nice to her, perhaps she’ll lend it to you.
 Contracted compound words like the ‘she’ll’ in that last sentence used to be frowned upon in scholarly writing as people instead preferred writing the two words in full (‘she will’).
-This way of thinking has generally changed now, so it’s fine to contract words, just as you’d do normally when chatting.
+This way of thinking has generally changed now, so it’s fine to contract words, just as you’d do normally when speaking.

 The most common mistake with apostrophes is to use them when you should instead simply pluralize a word.
 For example, make sure you don’t use an apostrophe when speaking about your recent exams (they were exams, not exam’s).